- Commitment Statement

-12.2 Divide these requirements into ‘essential’ and ‘desirable’ criteria;
+- Divide job requirements into ‘essential’ and ‘desirable’ criteria;

 The Trust may choose, in certain circumstances, to ask candidates to undertake supplementary exercises in relation to their application/interview, for example, assessment centres, aptitude or skills tests or presentations to Interview Panels etc.